 - CAS CS 320 Concepts of Programming Languages

 - CAS CS 332 Elements of the Theory of Computation

 - CAS CS 350 Fundamentals of Computing Systems

-- two additional computer science courses numbered above CS 400
+- Two additional computer science courses level 400 or above

 - CAS MA 531–532 Mathematical Logic/Foundations of Mathematics